Airborne virus transmission under different weather conditions: Solving the Langevin equation in the presence of evaporation

 In Eqs.~\ref{eq1} and \ref{eq2} the $dr_i$ and $dv_i$ are the shifts of the coordinate and velocity in each discrete time step $dt$, $i(=x,y,z)$ stands for the Cartesian components of the position and velocity vectors.
-The $\lambda$ in Eq.~\ref{eq2} is the drag coefficient which will be fixed later.
-The first term in the right hand side of Eq.~\ref{eq2} represents the dissipative force and the second term stands for the diffusive (stochastic) force where $\xi(t)$ is regulated by the diffusion coefficient $\kappa$. $\xi(t)$ is also called noise due to its stochastic nature.
-We study the evolution with a white noise ansatz for $\xi(t)$, {\it i.e} $\la{\bf \xi}(t)\ra = 0$ and $\la {\bf \xi}(t) {\bf \xi}(t')\ra = \kappa\delta(t-t')$.
+The $\lambda$ in Eq.~\ref{eq2} is the drag coefficient which will be fixed soon.
+The first term in the right hand side of Eq.~\ref{eq2} represents the dissipative force and the second term stands for the diffusive (stochastic) force. $\xi(t)$ is also called noise due to its stochastic nature.
+We study the evolution with a white noise ansatz for $\xi(t)$, {\it i.e} $\la{\bf \xi}(t)\ra = 0$ and $\la {\bf \xi}(t) {\bf \xi}(t')\ra = \kappa\delta(t-t')$, where $\kappa$ is the diffusion coefficient which regulates the $\xi(t)$.
 White noise describes a fluctuating field without memory, whose correlations have an instantaneous decay called $\delta$ correlation.
-The third term in Eq.~\ref{eq2}, $F^G$ represents the gravitational force $(=Mg$, $g=9.8$ m/s$^2$) acting on a droplet of mass $M$ which will changing with time due to the evaporation.
+The third term in Eq.~\ref{eq2}, $F^G$ represents the gravitational force $(=Mg$, $g=9.8$ m/s$^2$) acting on a droplet of mass $M$ which changes with time due to the evaporation.
+The mass of the droplet is related to its diameter ($D$) as $M=\pi D^3\rho_L/6$ ion where $\rho_L$ is the density of the evaporating liquid.